Sales at its member stores rose 1.1% year-on-year, down from a strong 2.6% rise in January, the British Retail Consortium said.

 UK consumer spending lost momentum last month.
 Illustration photo |

-However, Barclays' survey index of household confidence in their finances has hit its highest level since records began in 2015, at 75%, although this partly reflects their efforts to save.
+However, Barclays' survey index of household confidence in their finances hit its highest level since records began in 2015, at 75%, although this partly reflects their efforts to save.

-UK consumer confidence in the economy as a whole has also increased, but remains very low at 25%.
-Barclays' spending data is based on debit and credit card spending between January 25 and February 21, while the consumer sentiment data is based on a survey of 2,000 people conducted between February 21 and 26.
+UK consumer confidence in the economy as a whole has also increased, but remains very low at just 25%.
+Barclays' spending data is collected from debit and credit card spending between January 25 and February 21, while the consumer sentiment data is based on a survey of 2,000 people conducted between February 21 and 26.
 The British Retail Consortium's data covers sales between February 2 and March 1. |

 Source: https://congthuong.vn/ly-doanh-so-ban-le-o-anh-tang-truong-cham-lai-377769.html